jumanzoru/Lie-Detector-Agent/README.md

 ## Objective
 Given 𝑊*, determine whether the statement is more likely to be a lie or the truth, that is: find 𝑃(L|𝑊*) and compare against threshold 0.5.
+#### Handling unknown words:
-* For each word within the input statement 𝑊*, check 𝑃(𝑊i).
+For each word within the input statement 𝑊*, check 𝑃(𝑊i).
 If any 𝑊i has a probability of 0, remove that word from our input string.
 We will not consider the ones that our agent has never seen before.
+This is
 * If all 𝑊i are never trained on, then return an exception statement “Huh, I don’t know about that.
 Maybe try something more political?”
 * Calculate 𝑃(𝑊i|L) for all words within 𝑊*,
 * Calculate 𝑃(L)